marfarma/couchdb-cookie-auth/README.md

         [couch_httpd_auth]
         secret = yours3cr37pr4s3

 1. You may configure the number of seconds since the last request before sessions will be expired.

         [couch_httpd_auth]
         timeout = 600

 1. You may makes cookies persistent by setting `allow_persistent_cookies` to true.
 Most web browsers will delete your cookie when the browser exits.
-If the cookie has a Max-Age or Expires property, the browser retains the cookie until the time specified by the Expires header.
+If the cookie has a Max-Age or Expires property, the browser retains the cookie until the time specified by the Expires header, i.e. it persists your cookie accross browsr restarts.

         [couch_httpd_auth]
         allow_persistent_cookies = false

 1. You may specify a non-standard location for the CouchDB system users database.

         [couch_httpd_auth]
         authentication_db = _users

 ## License

 Copyright (c) 2013 Pauli Price
 Licensed under the MIT license.